-Dunn explains how monoculture farming is dependent on chemicals to maintain production and fight off disease and pests.
+Dunn explains how monoculture farming depends on chemicals to maintain production and fight off disease and pests.

-All the stories about the scientists who have worked to save seeds, as well as those who study pests and diseases that affect the various food crops are interesting and fascinating!
+All the stories about the scientists who have worked to save seeds and those who study pests and diseases that affect the various food crops are interesting and fascinating!

-As most of us can believe, the world's food supply is too dependent not only on big agriculture and chemical manufacturers but also by the decreasing number of major seed producers.
+As most of us can believe, the world’s food supply is too dependent on big agriculture and chemical manufacturers and the decreasing number of major seed producers.

-Not so many years ago, every town (in some cases every farm) grew plants with unique genetics matched to the local environment by saving their own seeds.
+Not so many years ago, every town (in some cases, every farm) grew plants with unique genetics matched to the local environment by saving their seeds.

-Now, not only are their fewer farmers, but new seeds are bought each year, from the same few seed producers.
-This decreases the genetic variation and doesn't allow natural selection to work on the local level.
+Now, not only are there fewer farmers, but new seeds are bought each year from the same few seed producers.
+This decreases genetic variation and doesn’t allow natural selection to work locally.